Table of Contents

 Definition of Endometriosis

 Patients with endometriosis have histologically and functionally normal endometrium implanted in organs other than the uterus.
-These organs and locations include the ovaries, the cul-de-sac, the broad ligament, rectum and sigmoid colon, and the urinary tract.
+These organs and locations include the ovaries, the cul-de-sac, the broad ligament, rectum and sigmoid colon, and the urinary tract and the degree of implantation varies, from superficial to deep into the organ involved.
+Thoracic endometriosis is associated with recurrent pneumothoraces at times of a menstrual period, termed catamenial pneumothorax.

 Epidemiology of Endometriosis